fjarilspartiet-se/fjarilspartiet/docs/english/STR/STR-100-foundation/STR-103-ethics-and-values-framework.md

 # Ethics and Values Framework
-## Unity Forward (Enhet Framåt)
+## Fjärilspartiet

 ### Executive Summary

-Unity Forward's ethics and values framework provides a comprehensive guide for ethical behavior and decision-making across all aspects of our operations.
+Fjärilspartiet's ethics and values framework provides a comprehensive guide for ethical behavior and decision-making across all aspects of our operations.
 This framework integrates our core values with our hybrid governance model, ensuring consistent ethical standards while allowing for contextual flexibility.

 ### Core Values and Principles